L'Échelle (restaurant): Reception

 Janey Wong of Eater Portland said of dining at the temporary location: "Sitting in the garden where the pop-up is held with a glass of wine in hand, it almost felt like I was dining al fresco in Europe instead of right off Division Street."
 The website's Zoe Baillargeon included the business in a 2025 list of Portland's best new restaurants and food carts.
 The business ranked number 34 in Resy's 2025 list of the nation's top 100 dining destinations.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
+L'Echelle was named Restaurant of the Year by The Oregonian.
+The newspaper's Michael Russell also included the business in a 2025 list of Portland's ten best new restaurants.
+He included the French onion soup in The Oregonians list of Portland's 25 best dishes of 2025.
+Alex Frane included the business in Portland Monthly's 2025 list of restaurant opening that defined the city in 2025.